apache/mxnet/docs/api/python/gluon/data.md

 ```

 Transforms can be used to augment input data during training.
 You
-can compose multiple transforms sequentially (taking note of which functions should be applied before and after `ToTensor`), for example:
+can compose multiple transforms sequentially (taking note of which functions should be applied before and after `ToTensor`).

 ```python
 from mxnet.gluon.data.vision import MNIST, transforms